open/close all folders

 - In Revenge of the Nerds, homecoming is celebrated with an Olympics-type series of events such as "riding a tricycle while consuming mass quantities of alcohol," the javelin, a burping contest, and a musical/sketch contest.

-- Persona 4 had a festival as well.
-It doesn't last long and all it really does is give you brownie points with some of your social link friends.
-As a side note: Don't mention "Group Date Cafe" to any of them.
+- Persona 4 has a festival as well.
+Since the game is set in a sleepy rural town, the festival is fairly short and mundane, and all it really does is give you brownie points with some of your social link friends.
+As a side note: Don't mention "Group Date Cafe" or "Beauty Contest" to any of your party members (the guys had to cross-dress and the girls had to wear swimsuits in front of the whole school).

 - A staple event of the Tokimeki Memorial series.